 A decidedly odd couple with ulterior motives convince Dr. Alan Grant to go to Isla Sorna (the second InGen dinosaur lab.), resulting in an unexpected landing...and unexpected new inhabitants on the island.

-A human-looking indestructible cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.
+A seemingly indestructible humanoid cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.

 Huge advancements in scientific technology have enabled a mogul to create an island full of living dinosaurs.
 John Hammond has invited four individuals, along with his two grandchildren, to join him at Jurassic Park.
-But will everything go to plan?
-Especially when one of the parks' own workers attempts to steal the dinosaur embryos, and has to shut down critical security systems in the process.
-It's now a race for survival with dangerous creatures roaming all over the island.
+But will everything go according to plan?
+A park employee attempts to steal dinosaur embryos, critical security systems are shut down and it now becomes a race for survival with dinosaurs roaming freely over the island.
 Written by

 See more »

 337 of 414 people found this review helpful.